dmorse/pscfpp/README.md

      to treat problems involving flat and curved interfaces, as well as cylindrical and spherical micelles.

-   - **pscf_pc** : The pscf_pc rogram is designed to perform SCFT and
+   - **pscf_pc** : The pscf_pc program can be used to perform SCFT and
      PS-FTS calculations for systems that are periodic in 1, 2 or 3 spatial dimensions, using standard CPU hardware.
 A pseudo-spectral algorithm is used to solve the MDE.
-This program provides capabilities for SCFT calculations analogous to those of the older Fortran PSCF program, as well as algorithms for PS-FTS simulations.
+This program provides capabilities for SCFT calculations analogous to those of the older Fortran PSCF program, as well as tools for PS-FTS calculations.
 The suffix "pc" stands for "periodic CPU".

    - **pscf_pg** : The pscf_pg program is a GPU-accelerated version
      of pscf_pc that can also perform SCFT and PS-FTS calculations for periodic systems.
-It is based on algorithms similar to those used in pscf_pc and provides almost identical features, but provides higher performance for large systems.
+It is based on algorithms analogous to those used in pscf_pc and provides almost identical features, but provides higher performance for large systems.
 The suffix "pg" stands for "periodic GPU".